googlefonts/googlefonts.github.io/gf-guide/axis-registry.md

     <figcaption>Axis description and image are displayed under the tooltip (i)
     <br>in the Type Tester tab of the font's specimen page</figcaption>
     </figure>

-- #### A `fallback` at the axis default value
-For server implementation reasons, new custom axis registries require to include one single fallback.
-It must be called `Default` (reserving the use of  “Regular” for Weight and “Normal” for Width axes) and the value should match the axis `default_value`.

 <br><br>